No Time to Die (2006 film)

+No Time To Die is a 2006 Ghanaian comic and romantic movie directed by Ghanaian filmmaker King Ampaw, and co-produced by Ampaw and German filmmaker Wolfgang Panzer.

 Premise

 Asante, a funeral car driver in Ghana, needs a spouse but his work puts most ladies off.
-He begins to look all starry eyed at a customer (Esi) whose mother has passed on, and figured out how to prevail upon her.
+He begins to look all starry eyed at a customer (Esi) whose mother has passed on, and figures out how to win her over.
 Be that as it may, her dad precludes union with a funeral care driver.
 Asante continues and turns into the principal funeral car driver in Accra to get married.
 This movie was to explain the African culture showing the change in African funeral traditions due to the social impact of colonialism in Africa.